New England Journal of Medicine June 16, 2016

 Endpoint

-Key result: Intravenous alteplase administered between 3 and 4.5 hours after the onset of symptoms significantly improved clinical outcomes.
+Key result: Intravenous alteplase administered between 3 and 4.5 hours after the onset of symptoms significantly improved clinical outcomes compared with placebo.

 2012